This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Bone-In Pork Chop Recipes

-You always want to check your pork chops to make sure they are properly cooked.
-When using the smothered method, it will not be a problem but I am a believer in always using a meat thermometer to check.
+You always want to check your pork chops to ensure they are adequately cooked.
+When using the smothered method, it will not be a problem because they cook in the delicious sauce.

 Size of Pork Chop | Pork Chops Cooking Time (Simmering) |